busraakara/Gaussian-Filter/README.md

 # Gaussian Filter

+Hii!

+In this repository, i wanted to explain how convolution work on Gaussian Filter that we use in image processing.
+You may think that I have explained too much but since the Gaussian Filter is fundemental and basic operation in image processing, I wanted to explain it in detail and make it easier for those who are new to this field.

 ### What is Gaussian Filter?
 A Gaussian filter is a linear filter that is typically used to blur images and remove noise.
 It is based on the Gaussian distribution and applies a convolution kernel to the image, smoothing the pixel values.